zhpn1024/ribotish/README.rst

 Install
 =======

-Please check the file 'INSTALL' in the distribution.
+Please check the file 'INSTALL.rst' in the distribution.

 Usage of Ribo-TISH
 ========================